konstantinakatmada/assertEquals/README.md

 - Please do not use external libraries (except for a testing library)
 - You may of course use any resources you like to assist you with specific techniques, syntax etc - but please do not just copy code.
-- Please don't share this exercise with anyone else :)
 - We've written some initial tests for you using Jest, which is our testing library of choice.
 You may use a different library if you wish.

 ### Example inputs and outputs